Sublingual Immunotherapy as a Technique of Allergen-Specific Therapy

 At the time of the 2003 TEC Assessment, there were 21 published randomized controlled trials (RCTs) comparing sublingual immunotherapy (SLIT) to placebo suggesting that SLIT decreased 1 or more symptoms in patients who had pollen or dust mite allergies.
 Systemic adverse effects occurred in only one study, and these were not life -threatening.
 However, whether SLIT improved health outcomes when compared with subcutaneous allergen-specific immunotherapy (SCIT), the criterion standard comparison, could not be determined from the available evidence.
 Due to the paucity of studies comparing SLIT with SCIT and the lack of U.S. Food and Drug Administration (FDA)-approved agents for use in SLIT, the use of SLIT for allergen immunotherapy was considered investigational.

-Since the TEC Assessment, numerous placebo-controlled randomized controlled trials (RCTs) and meta-analyses of RCTs have been published.
+Since the TEC Assessment, numerous placebo-controlled RCTs and meta-analyses of RCTs have been published.
 Some of the representative meta-analyses and reviews of meta-analyses are discussed next, as well as some of the key individual RCTs.

 In 2009, Compalati et al. evaluated meta-analyses of RCTs on specific immunotherapy for respiratory allergy.
 (11) They identified 7 meta-analyses of placebo-controlled RCTs using well-defined inclusion criteria, allergens, doses, and outcome measurements; 5 assessed SLIT, and 2 assessed SCIT.
 Regarding SLIT, this analysis corroborated existing evidence for efficacy of SLIT compared with placebo and areas of uncertainty, particularly regarding optimal dose.
 This review highlighted the lack of consistent relationships between treatment dose, duration, and clinical efficacy.

 A 2012 meta-analysis by Di Bona et al. focused on studies of immunotherapy in adults and children with seasonal allergic rhinitis.
-(17) Inclusion criteria were double-blind, placebo-controlled trials that evaluated natural grass pollen extracts for treating people with a history of grass pollen allergy.
+(18) Inclusion criteria were double-blind, placebo-controlled trials that evaluated natural grass pollen extracts for treating people with a history of grass pollen allergy.
 The authors identified 22 trials on SLIT versus placebo; 10 used sublingual drops, and 12 used tablets.
 The authors also identified 14 studies on SCIT versus placebo.
 The investigators conducted an indirect meta-analysis, evaluating the impact of SLIT and SCIT on outcomes, compared with placebo.
 Results of the meta-analysis indicated reduced symptoms and reduced medication use.
 Because studies used different scoring symptoms, effect size was calculated as SMD.
 Compared with placebo, both SCIT and SLIT (drops and tablets) resulted in significantly greater reductions in symptom and medication scores.
-For symptom scores versus placebo, effect sizes were SMD, -0.92 (95% confidence interval [CI], -1.26 to -0.58) for SCIT; SMD, -0.40 (95% CI: -0.54 to -0.27) for SLIT administered as tablets; and SMD, -0.25 (95% CI, -0.45 to -0.05) for SLIT administered as drops.
+For symptom scores versus placebo, effect sizes were SMD of -0.92 (95% confidence interval [CI], -1.26 to -0.58) for SCIT; SMD of -0.40 (95% CI: -0.54 to -0.27) for SLIT administered as tablets; and SMD of -0.25 (95% CI: -0.45 to -0.05) for SLIT administered as drops.
 Results were similar for medication use.
 Investigators noted that in pooled analysis, effect sizes were larger for SCIT versus placebo than for SLIT versus placebo.

 A 2011 Cochrane review addressed SLIT for treating allergic conjunctivitis in adults and/or children.
-(18) Fifty-seven trials met inclusion criteria, and 42 of these had data available for meta-analysis.
-All trials were conducted in countries other than the U.S. The primary outcome of the meta-analysis was the total ocular symptom score.
-In a pooled analysis of 36 trials (total N=3,399), there was a significantly greater reduction in total ocular symptom scores in the SLIT group compared with placebo (SMD, -0.41; 95% CI: -0.53 to -0.28; p<0.001).
+(19) Fifty-seven trials met inclusion criteria, and 42 of these had data available for meta-analysis.
+All trials were conducted in countries other than the United States.
+The primary outcome of the meta-analysis was the total ocular symptom score.
+In a pooled analysis of 36 trials (total N=3,399), there was a significantly greater reduction in total ocular symptom scores in the SLIT group compared with placebo (SMD = -0.41; 95% CI: -0.53 to -0.28; p<0.001).
 This review supported the conclusion that SLIT is moderately effective in reducing ocular symptom scores compared with placebo.
 Concerns about the overall quality of the evidence base remain.

 In 2011, Radulovic et al. published a meta-analysis of double-blind, placebo-controlled RCTs on SLIT for allergic rhinitis in adults and/or children.
-(19) Sixty studies met inclusion criteria, and 49 of these (total N=4,589) had available efficacy data suitable for meta-analysis.
+(20) Sixty studies met inclusion criteria, and 49 of these (total N=4,589) had available efficacy data suitable for meta-analysis.
 Most studies (n=23) used grass pollen allergen extract; other allergens included ragweed, house dust mites, and trees.
-In a pooled analysis of study findings, there was a significantly greater reduction in symptom scores with active SLIT treatment compared with placebo (SMD, -0.49; 95% CI: -0.64 to -0.34; p<0.001).
-Additionally, pooled analysis found a significantly greater reduction in medication use scores with SLIT versus placebo (SMD, -0.32; 95% CI: -0.43 to -0.21, p<0.0001).
+In a pooled analysis of study findings, there was a significantly greater reduction in symptom scores with active SLIT treatment compared with placebo (SMD = -0.49; 95% CI: -0.64 to -0.34; p<0.001).
+Additionally, pooled analysis found a significantly greater reduction in medication use scores with SLIT versus placebo (SMD = -0.32; 95% CI: -0.43 to -0.21; p<0.001).

 There are dozens of RCTs in the published literature, and a comprehensive review of all RCTs is beyond the scope of this review.
 The key RCTs that were performed as part of the FDA approval process for specific SLIT products are reviewed next.